 An excellent tool in Oregon adoption can also be found at Adoption Publications and Data Records.
 There, you can find an Adoption Assistance Handbook, certification standards for preadoptive families, adoption trends, and statistics.
 The Oregon State Bar offers information regarding the legalities involved in the state’s adoption process.
-Adoptive Families also discusses Oregon laws regarding adoption.
-For example, post-adoptive contracts are legally enforceable, but only after mediation.
-A post-adoptive contract means that a written agreement has been reached between the biological parent or parents and the adoptive parents.

 The Oregon Adoption Resource Exchange is very useful in helping to join families and children free for adoption along with containing a lot of important information.
 They are a password-protected site with the children’s best interests in mind.
 A child’s adoption status may be changed for a variety of reasons, and the website keeps current on that as well so that you do not view a child who is no longer available to prospective adoptive parents.
 You also must have an approved home study in order to access the many benefits of this site.

 How much does it cost to adopt a child in Oregon?
 There is a general cost ranging from $2,000 to $10,000, depending on the circumstances of each case.
 The North American Council on Adoptable Children offers an assistance program for families adopting from the Oregon foster care system.

 The initial completion stage takes four to six months; however, the time it takes for a child to be appropriately matched and moving into your home can vary greatly by situation.
 There is no guaranteed timeline.
 There are also plenty of formal support systems available throughout the state as well as on Adoption.com and other online support groups and organizations.